abarisain/dmix/README.md

 DragSortListView - Really nice and widely used TouchInterceptor replacement.
 JmDNS - For Bonjour integration.
 Still a work in progress (and may even be finished one day), allows local MPD servers to be discovered without finding their IP.
 JMPDComm - The core MPD interface lib.
 Heavily modified.
+ActionBar-PullToRefresh - Pull to refresh for library.
+SmoothProgressBar - Required for ActionBar-PullToRefresh.

 ## Known issues
  - Limited multi server support (based on WLAN name)